There’s just something about a girl in a box braids hairstyle.

 How do you take care of box braids?

 Your crown is worthy of all the love and care in the world.
-Natural hair textures are more fragile than other types of hair, so it’s essential to have a solid routine in place to keep your hair healthy.
+Natural hair textures are more fragile than other types of hair, so it’s essential to have a solid curl care routine comprised of hair products for braids to keep your hair healthy.
 When you have box braids, it’s key to incorporate the right products into a regular hair care routine to keep them fresh for longer while maintaining the health of your scalp.
 Here are a few tips for taking care of box braids.

 - Moisturize your scalp daily using water along with PATTERN’s Scalp Serum, Hydrating Mist, and Argan Oil to prevent dryness, itchiness, and damage to your hair.

 - Protect your braids at night by sleeping on a silk pillowcase and covering your hair with a bonnet or satin cap to keep the braids fresh.

 - Nail down a hair care routine that involves washing and conditioning your scalp and braids to prevent buildup and damage.

 How do you sleep with box braids?

 Sleeping with box braids can be challenging and uncomfortable if you don’t have what you need.
 To keep your braids frizz-free and hydrated throughout the night, you will need to wrap your braids in a silk or satin bonnet or scarf.
 You can also use a silk or satin pillowcase, just in case you might be too tired one night to wrap your hair.

 Now that you have the 411 on box braids, you’re ready to follow this step-by-step guide on how to do them yourself.

 #1 Cleanse your hair